micheles/papers/PITCHME.md

 **what's behind: @color[green](geospatial libraries)**

 - scipy.spatial.distance is really good
-- scipy.spatial.KDTree is fine except the documentation
+- scipy.spatial.KDTree is fine except the docs
-- rtree is fine but I had problems with the index bulk insert in the previous release
+- rtree is fine but I had problems with index bulk inserts in the previous release
 - rtree/shapely/libgeos/gdal/basemap/cartopy etc are really hard to support on all platforms
-- ask me more after the end of the talk
+- QGIS: ask me more after the end of the talk

 ---